Nero103/moros-analystai/README.md

 ## Author

-AnalystAI was built by **[Nero103](https://github.com/Nero103)** as a portfolio project focused on AI-powered data analysis and analyst automation.
+Moros AnalystAI was built by **[Nero103](https://github.com/Nero103)** as a portfolio project focused on AI-powered data analysis and analyst automation.
 PLEASE GIVE CREDIT